Subscribe to updates

 Place Scrutiny Committee - Wednesday, 23 July 2025 10.30 am

-The Place Scrutiny Committee was scheduled to discuss an overview of the Place Department and the Highways function, as well as the proposed work programme for 2025-26.
+The Place Scrutiny Committee was scheduled to discuss an overview of the Place Department, the Highways function, and the proposed work programme for 2025-26.
+Presentations were planned to provide committee members with information on these topics.
 Public questions were also scheduled to be taken.

 July 23, 2025